How to Find the Best Weight Distribution Hitch with Sway Control

 It only takes an excessive bout of swaying in especially strong crosswinds to find yourself in the kind of trouble that even a good RV roadside assistance service may not be able to get you out of.

-A hitch with sway control eliminates most of those dangers, allowing you and your loved ones to enjoy a smooth, safe journey from start to finish.
+A trailer hitch with sway control bar eliminates most of those dangers, allowing you and your loved ones to enjoy a smooth, safe journey from start to finish.

-Of course, it’s all well and good me telling you that, but what exactly is a weight distribution hitch anyway?
+Of course, it’s all well and good me telling you that, but what exactly is a travel trailer weight-distribution hitch anyway?

-How do you even know if a particular brand has a sway control feature?
+How do you even know if a particular brand of a weight distribution system has a sway control feature?

 It’s these exact questions -and a few more besides- that we’re going to answer today.

-We’ve tasked our RV experts with picking out the very best weight distribution hitches with sway control currently available on the market.
+We’ve tasked our RV experts with picking out the very best weight distribution hitch with sway control currently available on the market.

-We’ll present them to you in our comprehensive guide below, but before we do that, let’s address some of the key things you need to know before investing money in a hitch of your own.
+We’ll present our best trailer hitch options to you in our comprehensive guide below, but before we do that, let’s address some of the key things you need to know before investing money in a hitch of your own.

 What is a weight distribution hitch?

-Whether you’re heading to the hills with your favorite dirt bikes stowed safely in a top toy hauler, or journeying out into the forest in your beautiful teardrop camper, towing any kind of large weight is going to make driving a little more dangerous than usual.
+Whether you’re heading to the hills with your favorite dirt bikes stowed safely in a top toy hauler, or journeying out into the forest in your beautiful teardrop camper, towing any kind of large weight is going to make driving a little more dangerous than usual, and that’s why you need a weight distribution system.

 If there’s too much weight on the tongue in proportion to the overall weight of what you’re towing, then this can cause the back-end of your vehicle to dive downwards towards the ground, causing all kinds of damage to your vehicle and making it much more difficult to control.

 At the same time, you could also find the front of your vehicle raising up, particularly if you need to hit the brakes in a hurry.
-As this happens, braking traction and steering control are both reduced.
+As this happens, braking traction and steering control are both reduced even in a heavier trailer.
 Again, this can result in a whole myriad of problems.

 With the weight evenly distributed, you’ll find it easier to steer, brake and generally navigate the open road.